Dobiasd/articles/from_goto_to_std-transform.md

     });
 }
 ```
-Even though `transformCont` now uses this now uses a range-based

 ## Performance
 "But I have to use the hand written for loop for better performance!" - Nope, you do not have to.